shriram2112/DeepLearningFlappyBird/README.md

 Longer version: [DQN for flappy bird](https://www.youtube.com/watch?v=THhUXIhjkCM)

 ## Overview
-This project follows the description of the Deep Q Learning algorithm described in Playing Atari with Deep Reinforcement Learning, a paper from DeepMind, and shows that this learning algorithm can be further generalized to other games, such as Flappy Bird.
+This project follows the description of the Deep Q Learning algorithm described in Playing Atari with Deep Reinforcement Learning [2] and shows that this learning algorithm can be further generalized to other games, such as Flappy Bird.

 ## Background